openstack-archive/fuel-docs/pages/operations/6500-fuel-auth.rst

 of hardcoding them.

-Fuel Authentication is implemented by a dedicated Keystone instance that Fuel installs in a new container on the Fuel Master.
+Fuel Authentication is implemented by a dedicated Keystone instance that Fuel installs in a new :ref:`docker<docker-term>` container on the Fuel Master.

 - Fuel Menu generates passwords for fresh installations;
   the upgrade script generates passwords when upgrading.